vojtasvoboda/oc-locationtowns-plugin/README.md

 - it is not possible to do october:down
 - add import and export

+**Feel free to send pullrequest!**

+## Contributing

+Please send Pull Request to master branch.

 ## License

 LocationTown plugin is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT) same as OctoberCMS platform.

-## Contributing

-Please send Pull Request to master branch.